 Furniture safety for small children

-Standing or climbing on furniture is unsafe.
-Chairs and tables can tip or topple over, and kids can fall onto hard surfaces and objects, or heavy object, like TVs, can fall onto them.
+While it’s normal for children to explore, it’s important to not let them stand or climb on furniture where they can fall or hurt themselves.
+Chairs and tables can tip or topple over, and kids can fall onto hard surfaces and objects, or heavy objects, like TVs, can fall onto them.
+The CPSC reports that a child is sent to the emergency room every 43 minutes as a result of furniture toppling onto them.